hyperledger/fabric-sdk-node/README.md

 * docker (not required if you only want to run the headless tests with `npm test-headless`, see below)

 Clone the project and launch the following commands to install the dependencies and perform various tasks.

-This project publishes two separate npm packages:
-* `fabric-client` - main client for the Hyperledger Fabric.
-Applications can use this package to install and instantiate chaincodes, submit transactions and make queries against a Hyperledger Fabric-based blockchain network.
-* `fabric-ca-client` - client for the optional component in Hyperledger Fabric, [fabric-ca](https://github.com/hyperledger/fabric-ca).
-The fabric-ca component allows applications to enroll Peers and application users to establish trusted identities on the blockchain network.
-It also provides support for pseudonymous transaction submissions with Transaction Certificates.
-If the target blockchain network is configured with standard Certificate Authorities for trust anchors, then the application does not need to use this package.

 In the project root folder:
 * `npm install` to install dependencies